 The best place to start is to do some research.
-Homebuilding & Renovating's 2017 study suggests that the average build cost for self-builders is £1,248/m2 and the good news was that the average equity generated by building your own home was 29%.
+Homebuilding & Renovating's 2017 study suggests that the average cost per square foot to build a house for self-builders in UK is £1,248/m2 and the good news was that the average equity generated by building your own home was 29%.

 Download our budget guide here

 Initially, the adjustment might take the form of adding a bit here and there to the build costs materials we show because you want a more expensive bath or particular shelving system in your walk-in wardrobe.

 It's an unavoidable truth that putting together a budget to build your home is a tricky task as every family will have their own unique set of desires and requirements that influence cost.
 Until the design for your home has been developed and until you have decided upon a route to completion you can only work with generalities and previous examples.

 To illustrate this a little, some people will want a high end very bespoke kitchen and others will be happy with something more modestly priced purchased from a series of standard components.
 For some, a staircase is a functional thing that enables you to move from upstairs to downstairs but for others it is an opulent piece of furniture, essential in creating a spectacular entrance to their new home.